BYU-CS-260/democss/README.md

   height: 100px;
 }
 ```
 7) Now lets add an animation to the box to rotate it using the anomation defined in rotate.
-We can specify the duration of the animation and
+We can specify the duration of the animation and the state for the animation.
 ```html
 .box {
   background-color: rebeccapurple;